NextMove Software develops innovative informatics solutions to support strategic decision making in the pharmaceutical and chemical industries.

 LeadMine extracts chemical names and terms from text.
 It incorporates NextMove's CaffeineFix technology to find terms that match appropriate dictionaries or grammars.
 It has enhanced functionality to handle the patent literature.

 Matsy is a set of tools for creating and analysing Matched Molecular Series (the general form of Matched Molecular Pairs).
 In particular, it can be used to suggest what compound to make next in a Medicinal Chemistry program.

 MPSearch rapidly searches a database to find Matched Pairs related to a query molecule.
 This type of search is used to explore previous medicinal chemistry strategies.

 NameRXN is used to classify and name reactions.
 It is particular useful in the context of ELN analysis but also as a plugin to chemical drawing software.
-NameRXN builds on NextMove's Patsy technology.
+NameRXN builds on NextMove Software's Patsy technology.

 Patsy is used to speed up SMARTS pattern matching by creating optimized SMARTS patterns or source code.
-Speeds gains are particularly large when multiple SMARTS patterns are matched against a single structure.
+Speed gains are particularly large when multiple SMARTS patterns are matched against a single structure.

-SmallWorld is an index of chemical space based on more than 1 billion molecular frameworks.
+SmallWorld is an index of chemical space based on more than 4 billion molecular substructures.
 It can be used to measure similarity based on graph-edit distance, find the MCS of two or more molecules, analyse HTS results and much more.